Xaegir/temp-website/content/english/career/business-development-manager.md

 +++
 apply_link = "#"
 date = 2022-03-15T03:51:57Z
-description = "XAEGIR is looking for a Crypto & Blockchain Analyst to join the team.
-This is a full-time position that is 100% remote with no geographical restrictions." draft = true image = "images/career/logo-5.png" job_category = "Analysis" job_type = "Full time" location = "Remote" page_header_image = "images/background/about.jpg" title = "Business Development Manager" watermark = "Crypto & Blockchain Analyst"
+description = "XAEGIR is looking for a Business Development Manager to join the team.
+This is a full-time position that is 100% remote with no geographical restrictions." image = "images/career/logo-5.png" job_category = "Management" job_type = "Full time" location = "Remote" page_header_image = "images/background/about.jpg" title = "Business Development Manager" watermark = "Business Development Manager"

 +++
-Crypto & Blockchain Analyst at XAEGIR
+# Business Development Manager at XAEGIR

-**$10k – $13k • 0.2% – 1.45%**
+**$10k – $13k • 0.2% – 1.3%**

 ### Why XAEGIR is Your Web3 Vessel in the Storm